Dorothy Williamson

 Died 23rd April 1703, Monkwearmouth Hall

 Dorothy was the younger daughter of Colonel George Fenwick and his wife, Alice.
-Colonel Fenwick was a wealthy property owner, who owned lands at Brinkburn in Northumberland and a large area of the shore at Monkwearmouth.
+Colonel Fenwick was a wealthy property owner, who owned lands at Brinkburn in Northumberland and in the fledging colony of America.
+Dorothy was born there, in Connecticut, but moved to England to live with married sister, Elizabeth, at Noseley Hall, Leicestershire.
+Meanwhile, her father had bought a large area of the shore at Monkwearmouth.
 This land in Monkwearmouth had been seized from the Pudsey family following the Battle of Naseby and were sold off in 1652, which is when Fenwick acquired them.
 Fenwick was a committed Parliamentarian, and so during the Commonwealth was able to amass great fortune through such land transactions (he was also engaged as Sequestrator for the Commonwealth).
 On his death in 1657, his estate was divided equally between Dorothy and her older sister, Elizabeth.
-Elizabeth had marred another great Parliamentarian, Sir Thomas Haslerigg, who was active in the ‘Long Parliament’ where he championed the case for parliamentary supremacy (he was one of five MPs whom Charles 1 had tried to have arrested in 1642)..
+Elizabeth had marred another great Parliamentarian, Sir Thomas Hesilrige, who was active in the ‘Long Parliament’ where he championed the case for parliamentary supremacy (he was one of five MPs whom Charles 1 had tried to have arrested in 1642).

 Sir Thomas Williamson was the elder son of Sir Thomas Williamson of East Markham, Notts.
 His father had been ennobled in 1642 following his actions at the Siege of Newark, where he was fighting for the Royalist cause.
 Sir Thomas had been very active in the court of Charles 1, and spent a huge amount of money on this lifestyle (some estimates put it at £30,000, which would be several million in modern comparisons).
 On his death in 1657, the estate went to his eldest son, Thomas.
 The vast debts he inherited were wiped out on his marriage to Dorothy, whose own inheritance from her father more than compensated the Williamson family for their losses.
 The Restoration meant that the Williamsons were in the ascendency whilst Parliamentarians were at risk of retribution.
 In this context, Sir Thomas’s wife, Dorothy, was able to purchase from Sir Thomas Haslerigg the parcel of land her sister had inherited for the sum of (£1,800).
 Dorothy and Thomas had no children of their own, so she settled her portion of the fortune in trust to her husband, and then passed it on to her nephew on the Williamson side, where Sir William Williamson became 3rd Baron.
 So, the fortunes of the impoverished Royalists, the Williamsons, were restored as a result of the intermarriage of Parliamentarians and Royalists.